Financial Literacy for Investors · · 19 min read

 Understand Real Estate Depreciation

 As of 2026, understanding the nuances of value reduction is more critical than ever, especially with the reintroduction of 100% bonus depreciation for qualifying assets acquired and placed into service after January 19, 2025, as outlined in the One Big Beautiful Bill (OBBB).
 This legislation permits investors to write off the full cost of qualifying assets immediately, significantly enhancing cash flow and tax planning opportunities.
-Furthermore, investors should be aware of the potential for reduced bonus depreciation rates of 40% or 60% for certain properties, adding further complexity to their tax strategies.
+Furthermore, investors should be aware of the potential for reduced rates of 40% or 60% for certain properties, adding further complexity to their tax strategies.

 Start at the center with the main topic of real estate depreciation, then explore the branches to see how each aspect relates to the overall understanding of depreciation and its impact on investment strategies.